 - 12.7 The Assessment Sub-Committee and the Education Committee regard the breach of any regulations of any kind as a very serious matter.
-With regard to the Invigilated Assessments the following are considered to be serious breaches and will result in full investigation as outlined under Regulation 12.8 - (i) Being in possession of mobile phones or unauthorised electronic devices, briefcases, bags, unauthorised books or notes - (ii) Aiding, or attempting to aid, another student - (iii) Obtaining, or attempting to obtain, aid from another student - (iv) Communicating, or attempting to communicate, with any other person in the examination hall, other than an invigilator, for the duration of the examination - (v) Continuing to write in their answer booklet once the examination time has ended - (vi) Failing to obey any instruction from an invigilator
+With regard to the invigilated examinations the following are considered to be serious breaches and will result in full investigation as outlined under Regulation 12.8 - (i) Being in possession of unauthorised material referred to in regulation 10.2 - (ii) Aiding, or attempting to aid, another student - (iii) Obtaining, or attempting to obtain, aid from another person - (iv) Communicating, or attempting to communicate, with any other person during the examination, other than persons providing IT support, which has been arranged by the Institute. - (v) Failing to scan the exam room in accordance with the guidance issued.